gelgels/gelgels.github.com/about.md

   <div id="about_right">
     I'm a fourth year computer science major at UCLA.
 I'm interested in the tech industry and I'm always learning new ways to become a better developer.
-    Learn more about my past projects and check out my resume.
+    You can learn more about my personal projects and professional experiences by checking out my <a href="http://github.com/gelgels/Resume">resume</a>.
   </div>

 </div>